This tutorial presents a series of articles focused on building an effective Angular application architecture, based on best practices used at Ekobit.

 – angular.json – containing options for building and configuring Angular projects

 Everything else is located on the src folder, including the following:

 – index.html – as a single entry point for serving the Angular application

-– main.ts – representing a main TypeScript file for bootstrapping the application
+– main.ts – representing the main TypeScript file for bootstrapping the application

 – styles.scss – as a globally defined cascading stylesheets (CSS) file (or any other CSS compiler file supported by the configuration)